MichalOleszak/KnowledgeBank/README.md

 # KnowledgeBank
 This repo tracks the progress of my machine learning and data science self-study.
-The purpose is to document and organize my knowledge and goals and to share my publications, notes, links and other resources I deem useful.
+The purpose is to document and organize my knowledge and to collect and share my publications, notes and other resources I deem useful.

 ### Blog Posts